What is this workspace template for?

 Component types contained in this template

-The Business Process component is were you will name your process, describe it and document the person responsible.
+The Business Process component is where you will name your process, describe it, and document the person responsible.
 We have defaulted the responsible to be an email but this is frequently changed to a role or name.

 The Automated Step component serves the same purpose as the manual but the goal is to identify what steps are automated.
 Providing a distinction will allow you to also re-use this process documentation to identify points of optimization.

-The Decision Point component comes from a standard practice in process modelling.
+The Decision Point component comes from standard practice in process modeling.
 The idea is to identify a split in the process depending on some event.
-Typical example could be at the point of payment if a use decides to choose a credit card or receive an invoice, the paths to completion will vary but are irritated to one another.
+A typical example could be at the point of payment if a user decides to choose a credit card or receive an invoice, the paths to completion will vary but are irritated to one another.